-Early Years Premium (EYPP)
+Early Years Premium (EYPP) for practitioners

 The Early Years Pupil Premium (EYPP) gives providers additional funding to support disadvantaged 3- and 4-year-old pupils who meet the eligibility criteria.